 Mount Kazbek is perfectly visible from the town of Stepantsminda and the Holy Trinity Church.
 This is an imposing mountain standing high above everything else and creating an astonishing landscape.
 Together with the Gergeti Church, Mount Kazbek is a photographer’s wet dream…

 Rooms Hotel Kazbegi is easily the best accommodation in Stepantsminda and our luxury hotel suggestion to you.
 The view from the hotel is incredible, probably one of the best you’ll ever have.
-The hotel includes an indoor pool, sauna, massages, and fitness center.
+The hotel includes an indoor pool, sauna, massages, and a fitness center.
 The rooms are modern, have WIFI and a flat-screen TV.
 This an all-around great hotel, but it’s perfect for a couple’s romantic getaway.

-If you want more budget accommodation there are plenty of options in Stepantsminda at good prices.
+If you want more budget accommodation, there are plenty of options in Stepantsminda at good prices.
 We suggest Maiko Guest House, which features good rooms with private bathrooms at a fantastic price.
 Some of the rooms even have mountain views.
 It’s one of the best values for money in Kazbegi.

 Though, even this isn’t a bad thing!
 Honestly, driving the Georgian Military road is fun!
 And the views of the Caucasus are unforgettable… These are the kind of things that make me love driving and making road trips!
 I would drive this road even if it didn’t have any of these attractions in it…